needle-mirror/com.unity.entities/Documentation~/conversion.md

 More importantly, you can toggle between edit mode (authoring) and closed (runtime).
 The contents of a scene can only be accessed by the Unity editor when the Subscene that references it is in edit mode.

 Since authoring scenes are normal Unity scenes they can also be directly opened like any other scene.

-## DOTS > Live Link Mode

-This menu offers two options (one on/off, one toggle), it's important to understand their implications when using conversion.

 ### 1. Live Conversion in Edit Mode